thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 For instance, those images above?
 The 300px is 724kb.
 The 150px version?
 It's _9kb_.

-That's _6 percent_ of the file size.
+That's an image that's _6 percent_ of the original file size.
 That is a massive reduction!

 There are, of course, some clear drawbacks to running in the browser.
 The biggest is that you're constrained by the hardware of your users.
 And this manifests in two ways.
 One is, if you want to deploy the latest and greatest models, you may be out of luck.
 Particularly if they are GPU hungry, they just might not be capable of running in the browser.
 In recent years, hardware manufacturers including Apple and Google [have invested huge sums of money in improving the performance](https://heartbeat.fritz.ai/hardware-acceleration-for-machine-learning-on-apple-and-android-f3e6ca85bda6) of their on-device chips, with a particular focus on improving the ability to run neural networks on devices.
 The good news is that, year after year, the performance of this technology will get better; the bad news is that, for users on older devices, the disparity between performance will become that much more significant.
 If you want a consistent experience across platforms, server-side solutions may be a better bet.

+Ultimately, though the precise tradeoffs will depend on the use case, Javascript is absolutely a worthy contender for considering an application of this technology.
 Let's see how we can evaluate what's out there, and see what would work for our purposes.

 ## Hearing it through the grapevine